edward-burlakov/docker-molecule-test/README.md

 # Development

-This repository is also setup to test itself using a Jenkinsfile.
+This repository is also setup to test/validate itself using a Jenkinsfile.
 The role include here is a simple role to validate that the Molecule image works as an agent on a generic Jenkins slave.

 # TODO